GeospatialDaryl/AdvGIS_Python/PITCHME.md

 #HSLIDE
 ## Flow Control - a basic code block
-Flow control is handled by 'blocks'.
+-Flow control is handled by 'blocks'.
-In Python, blocks are semantically derived from indents.
+-In Python, blocks are semantically derived from indents.
-The standard is 4 spaces.
+-The standard is 4 spaces.

 #HSLIDE
 ## Flow Control - a basic code block